Home

 3. Do Other Systems Depend on the Windshield Washer Fluid Reservoir?

-While the windshield washer fluid isn’t as critical to the normal operation of your vehicle as fuel and engine oil are, it can still sometimes affect multiple systems.
+While the windshield washer fluid isn’t as critical to your vehicle’s normal operation as fuel or engine oil level, it may sometimes affect multiple systems.

 Your car’s headlight washers and rear wiper (if present) use the windshield washer fluid reservoir to source their cleaning fluid.
 These systems, however, have their own washer fluid pump.
-Note that you may have to top up the windshield wiper fluid more frequently if your vehicle is equipped with headlight washers and a rear wiper.
+You’ll probably have to top up the windshield wiper fluid more frequently if your vehicle has headlight washers and a rear wiper.

 4. How Often Should You Check the Washer Fluid Level on Your Vehicle?